quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 happen for example if version B is a strict superset of version A.

 Note that version compatibility does not mean that every single possible instance of a first flight will succeed in conversion to the other version.
+A first flight using version A is said to be "compatible" with version B if two conditions are met: first that version A is compatible with version B, and second that the conversion of this first flight to version B is well-defined.
-For example, if version B is equal to A in all aspects except it introduced a new frame in its first flight that version A cannot parse or even ignore, then A could still be compatible with B as conversions would succeed for connections where that frame is not used.
+For example, if version B is equal to A in all aspects except it introduced a new frame in its first flight that version A cannot parse or even ignore, then B could still be compatible with A as conversions would succeed for connections where that frame is not used.
+In this example, first flights using version B that carry this new frame would not be compatible with version A.

 When a new version of QUIC is defined, it is assumed to not be compatible with any other version unless otherwise specified.
 Similarly, no other version is